jcvignoli/lumiere-movies/README.md

 ### I want to keep data forever on my disk/server

+There are two ways:
+1/ Use the automatized refresh of the cache function, a feature that will ensure that you cache is up to date forever by refreshing you current movie/people cache every two weeks.
+Go to "Cache management -> Cache general options -> Cache automatized functions" and tick "Cache auto-refresh" option.
+Selecting this option will remove the time expiration of the cache, which will be automatically set to forever.

-Look at "Cache management -> Cache general options -> Cache expire" and click on "never" to keep forever the downloaded data from IMDb.
-Be carefull with that option: changes made on IMDb will not be anymore reflected in your cache.
+2/ Keep the cache forever without refreshing it.
+Go to "Cache management -> Cache general options -> General options" and click on "never" in "Cache expire" to keep forever the downloaded data from IMDb.
+This means that changes made on IMDb will not be reflected anymore in your cache.
 Should you have selected that option, you can still delete/refresh any specific movie you want in the cache options.

-You could also select "Cache auto-refresh", which will refresh automatically your cache every two weeks.
+In most cases, previous option "Cache auto-refresh" should be prefered.

 ### Is it possible to add several movies to sidebar/widget and inside my post?